loafey/grompt/readme.md

   -r, --commit-arrows
           Show arrows indicating commit status
   -f, --fetch-time <UINT>
+          Reminds you to fetch after X minutes if you have not done so in X minutes --fi <STRING>
+          Reminds you to fetch after X minutes if you have not done so in X minutes [default: "\u{f0954} "] --sf
-          Automatically fetch after X minutes has elapsed since last fetch/pull.
-Fetching does not occur unless specified.
+          Automatically fetch after X minutes has elapsed since last fetch/pull instead of just reminding you.
+Does nothing unless you use the `-f` flag.
 Warning!
 Git fetching is not know for being super fast, so be prepared for occasional slow downs!
       --commit-behind <COMMIT_BEHIND>
           Override the commit behind arrow [default: ] --commit-ahead <COMMIT_AHEAD>